-- 6.3.7 if a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - (a) each candidate will draw one lot; - (b) the order of drawing lots will be determined by the alphabetical order of the surnames of the Councillors who received an equal number of votes except that if two or more such Councillors' surnames are identical, the order will be determined by the alphabetical order of the Councillors' first names; and - (c) as many identical pieces of paper as there are Councillors who received an equal number of votes must be placed in a receptacle.
-If the lot is being conducted to determine who is a defeated candidate, the word "Defeated" shall be written on one of the pieces of paper, and the Councillor who draws the paper with the word "Defeated" written on it must be declared the defeated candidate (in which event a further vote must be taken on the remaining candidates unless there is only one candidate remaining, in which case that candidate will be declared to have been duly elected).
+- 6.10 If a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - 6.10.1 each candidate who has an equal number of votes with another candidate or candidates will draw one lot; - 6.10.2 the order of drawing lots will be determined by the alphabetical order of the surnames of the Councillors who received an equal number of votes except that if two or more such Councillors' surnames are identical, the order will be determined by the alphabetical order of the Councillors' first names; and - 6.10.3 as many identical pieces of paper as there are Councillors who received an equal number of votes must be placed in a receptacle.
+If the lot is being conducted to determine who is a defeated candidate, the word "Defeated" shall be written on one of the pieces of paper, and the Councillor who draws the paper with the word "Defeated" written on it must be declared the defeated candidate (in which event a further vote must be taken on the remaining candidates until one of those candidates receives the votes of an absolute majority of Councillors).